 The ability of neurons to dynamically alter their activity in response to changes in the internal or external environment is fundamental to our brain's capacity to learn and adapt.
 Importantly, this remarkable plasticity must be balanced by mechanisms that ensure stable activity at the level of neural circuits.
 Understanding the molecular machinery that allows neurons to both be dynamic and maintain balance is a fundamental goal of Helen Bateup's research group.
-Perturbations in neural circuit plasticity and homeostasis are associated with several neurological and psychiatric disorders.
+Perturbations in neural circuit plasticity and homeostasis are associated with several neurological and psychiatric disorders including autism spectrum disorder and epilepsy.
 Therefore, a main focus of Bateup's lab work is to understand how molecular changes associated with these diseases lead to unbalanced neural activity.

 In the News

 The National Institutes of Health today announced its first research grants through President Barack Obama’s BRAIN Initiative, including three awards to the University of California, Berkeley, totaling nearly $7.2 million over three years.